Kevan Hurst: Career

 Hurst was released by Carlisle United in May 2011.
 On 28 June 2011, Hurst signed for Walsall.

 Hurst was released by Walsall on 9 May 2012.

 Hurst agreed personal terms with Southend United and became their first signing of the summer, signing on a 2-year deal.
 In his first season with the Shrimpers, he was a key player, appearing at Wembley in the Football League Trophy final and starting over 50 times in all competitions, scoring 6 goals, including particularly memorable ones against Brentford and Rotherham.
 Indeed, at one point in the season, he held the distinction of having the most assists out of any League player.
 He finished the season with the highest number of set-ups in League Two.
 On 28 February 2014, Hurst signed a new two-year contract.
 Hurst was released by Southend when his contract came to an end at the conclusion of the 2015–16 season, a season where Hurst managed just 11 starts.

 Following his release by Southend, Hurst joined Mansfield Town in June 2016.
 He scored the winner on his debut in a 3–2 win over Newport County on 6 August 2016.
 He was released by Mansfield at the end of the 2016–17 season.

+Following his release from Mansfield, Hurst joined Guiseley on a permanent deal having spent the second half of the previous campaign on loan with the National League club.
+Following relegation to the National League North, he left the club at the end of the 2017–18 season, subsequently retiring from football.

+Personal life

+Following his retirement from football, Hurst became a building surveyor.